SurajK221b/covid19_vs_happiness_index_country_ml/README.md

 To regenerate all visualization images for the README:

 1. **Run the Complete Analysis**: Execute all cells in `experiment.ipynb` sequentially
+2. **Ensure Happiness Data is Loaded**: Make sure the correlation analysis cell has been executed
-2. **Execute the Plot Saving Cell**: Run the final cell that contains the plot saving code
+3. **Execute the Plot Saving Cell**: Run the final cell that contains the plot saving code
-3. **Check Output**: All plots will be saved as high-resolution PNG files in the `Plots/` directory
+4. **Check Output**: All plots will be saved as high-resolution PNG files in the `Plots/` directory

 ```python
 # The notebook automatically saves these plots: